Organizing resources

 - Permissions

-A user account represents a user of HCP Terraform and is used to authenticate, authorize, personalize, and track user activities within HCP Terraform.
-A team is a container used to group related users together and helps to assign access rights easily.
+HCP Terraform uses user accounts to authenticate, authorize, personalize, and track user activities.
+A team is a container used to group related users together and helps to assign access rights.
 A user can be a member of one or more teams.
-Finally, permissions are the specific rights and privileges granted to groups of users to perform certain actions or access particular resources within HCP Terraform.
+Permissions are the specific rights and privileges granted to groups of users to perform certain actions or access particular resources within HCP Terraform.

-When managing your HCP Terraform environment, it is recommended to implement SAML/SSO for user management, in conjunction with RBAC.
+When managing your HCP Terraform environment, we recommend implementing SAML/SSO for user management, in conjunction with RBAC.
 SAML/SSO provides a centralized and secure approach to user authentication, while RBAC allows you to define and manage granular access controls based on roles and permissions.
 By combining SAML/SSO and RBAC, you can streamline user onboarding and offboarding processes, enforce strong authentication measures, and ensure that users have the appropriate level of access to resources within your Terraform environment.
 This integrated approach enhances security, simplifies user management, and provides a seamless experience for you and your team members.

 Delegate access